itsdmd/chocowi36/README.md

 -   Allow the nice!nano to be mounted with the USB port facing down for both halves for better MCB protection.
 -   Support both hotswap and soldered switches.
 Only Choc v1 switches are supported.

+## Case

+The case for the keyboard can be found here: [OnShape document](https://cad.onshape.com/documents/46b39ce86a53def7590272f1/w/488db377576b09efc6e15f6f/e/8a81a5fcc0753b2088ec2435)

+This case features a 5.5x2.1 DC power jack for connecting to a detachable Li-Ion battery enclosure.
+The provided enclosure is designed for storing a 21700 battery with a protection PCB attached to it.
+This enclosure can act as a tenting mechanism, or for locking the two keyboard halves in place when folded for travelling.
+Most parameters can be _slightly_ adjust without breaking the whole thing.
+The screw holes are 3.0mm in diameter (for housing M2 heat inserts), and default tolerance is 0.3-0.5mm.

 ## Notes

 There are two versions of the PCB, one with [straight traces](./pcb/gerber/straight/straight.zip) and one with [curved traces](./pcb/gerber/rounded/rounded.zip).
 There are no major differences between the two, mostly just aesthetics.

 ## Disclaimer

 This is a **personal project** and not affiliated with the original authors.
 The gerber file has been checked against JLCPCB's DFM checker and no critical error was found.
 All files are provided as-is, **without any warranty or support**.
-Use at your own risk.